canada-ca/design-system-systeme-conception/_lib_components/component.md

     dont: # can add as many dont as needed
       en:
       fr:
-    texttag: # ?: can mrakdown be uesd in yaml notation
+    texttag: # ?: can markdown be uesd in yaml notation.
+Yes with the `|`
       en:
       fr:
 ---